tpareli/mpv-stereo-downmix/README.md

 # MPV Stereo Downmix
 This is a .lua script for MPV that automatically downmixes surround sound to old school stereo with a customizable mix.

+Suitable for typical stereo setups with 2 loudspeakers or headphones.

 Current supported surround sound layouts:
   - 2.1
   - 4.0